 It is not possible to consistently predict where the markets will go.

-Likewise it is not possible to consistently exit the market at the exact highs or lows.
-So do not blame yourself when you have done a good trade, only to watch it go further in your favor.
+Likewise, it is not possible to consistently exit the market at the exact highs or lows.
+So do not blame yourself when you have done a good trade, only to watch it go further in your favour.